joshsanchez98/CreativeProgrammingAndElectronics/Aug_5_Final_Project/secondDraft.md

 My second part is to allow users to physically manipulate the visuals they see as well as make a robot dance from commands in a breadboard.
 *Software/Hardware Tools: Processing, Arduino (all materials included in Sparkfun Toolkit)*:
 - Processing: Visuals would be manipulated depending on the commands given from the breadboard.
 - Arduino: Use Arduino Uno, LED lights, switches, and motors to generate movement of the robot.
 - Miscellaneous Items: Toilet paper rolls, glue, and other various house items to construct the robot, as there is no access to a Makerspace.
+(To enhance the robot, there might be other motors that I want to utilize in order to add and to mobilize arms and body and eyes, so perhaps from parts included in an extra Sparkfun Toolkit obtained from another class.)

 <img src = 'https://github.com/joshsanchez98/CreativeProgrammingAndElectronics/blob/master/Aug_3_Final_Project/image_5.jpeg' width = 500 height = 500>